faganihajizada/python-flask-API/README.md

 Python REST API using Flask and MySQL.
 You can find how to create a web application CRUD example using Python, Flak and MySQL in this repository.

-What is REST or REST?
+What is REST or RESTful?

 A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
 An API for a website is code that allows two software programs to communicate with each other.